shivkumar98/FreeCodeCamp-Projects/02 - Javascript Algorithms and Data Structures/08 - Functional Programming/README.md

     ['a', 'f', 'z', 't', 'c'].sort((a,b) => a===b ?
 0 : a<b ?
 1 : -1

 The sort method is a mutative function!

+### split() Method

+The split method splits an array of strings.
+It takes a delimiter argument.
+You can use regex as an argument

+    "How9Are8You3Today".split(/\d/) // ["How", "Are", "You", "Today"]